 Armani Williams was born in Michigan and diagnosed with autism spectrum disorder at the age of 2.
 Like many children with autism, he was nonverbal during his early years.
-Autism is a brain disorder that affects 1 in 68 children in the United States, 1 in 42 males, and means lifelong challenges in learning, socialization, and behavior, as well as many associated medical problems.
+Autism is a brain disorder that affects 1 in 68 children in the United States, and 1 in 42 males.
+People with autism experience lifelong challenges in learning, socialization, and behavior, as well as many associated medical problems.

-Armani presented with extreme struggles just participating in daily life with his peers, but when he began racing at age 8 a light switch was turned on.
+Armani was shy as a child and presented with extreme struggles just participating in daily life with his peers.
+However, when his parents told him he had autism, he began to better understand himself and realized that he represented a large group of people.
+Amani’s love of racing began when he was 4 after being mesmerized by what he was seeing on TV.
+He officially began racing at age 8 and a light switch was turned on.
 At the end of the first session, Armani stated, “Dad, I understand.”
 From that moment, Armani’s family recognized that he had a special ability to drive and that they would do anything to make it happen.

 He has continued to demonstrate incomprehensible talent on the track, competing first in go-karts, then bandalero type vehicles, followed by late models, the ARCA Truck Pro Series, and the NASCAR Driver for Diversity Combine.
+Armani is the first NASCAR driver openly diagnosed on the autism spectrum.
+He also broke records by becoming the highest finishing African American in a series race and the highest finishing African American in the ARCA Truck Pro Series championship in 2016.
 To date, Armani has 18 wins and 2 championships.

-With several years of success and perseverance Armani is now…
+After several years of success and perseverance, Armani is now